Learn your style ABCs

 Using print, colour, shine or accessories strategically can draw attention to the areas you feel good about (and therefore move it away from the areas you don’t love as much).

 We’re all familiar with the hourglass figure and how it epitomizes the image of femininity.
 This is often the shape that many try to emulate when getting dressed.
 And, traditionally, clothing was designed to accommodate this shape.
 In reality, around only 8% of women have this body shape.
-The majority of people tend to be more straight (rectangle if you are using shape terminology) or wider in the hip area (pear or triangle).
+The majority of people tend to be more straight, or wider in the hip area.
 And, there are so many other variations in addition to those!

-Whether or not you are aiming to give the illusion of an hourglass figure, there is something to be said (and pleasing) about finding balance or symmetry when looking at proportions.
+Whether or not you are aiming to give the illusion of an hourglass figure, there is something to be said about finding balance or symmetry when looking at proportions.

 So, when trying to find your B, look carefully at your body and think about areas you need to seek balance.
 For example: if you are broad in the shoulders, you can find balance when getting dressed by wearing either an A line skirt or dress, or having a straight or wider leg trouser.
+Or, a longer-line necklace to draw the eye inward and down.
 If your body is very straight, you can add some balance by wearing something that has some flow or movement.
 If you are wider on the bottom half (hips etc.) you can add balance through wearing necklines such as boat or v-neck, or adding a slight shoulder pad to jacket.

 C: Conceal or Camouflage